What to consider before stepping onto the managed hybrid IT path

-The company says managed hybrid IT is rapidly emerging as the architecture of choice for organisations that have already invested in on-premise or data centre infrastructure, and want to leverage cloud technology to lower costs and increase efficiency.
+The company says managed hybrid IT is rapidly emerging as the architecture of choice for organisations that have already invested in on-premise or data center infrastructure, and want to leverage cloud technology to lower costs and increase efficiency.

 According to Stuart Mills, CenturyLink ANZ regional director, it is important businesses ask the right questions before embarking on the managed hybrid IT journey.

 Mills says a lot of organisations have invested substantial capital in data center and other internal IT assets, and they need an ongoing return.

 “Moving to a managed hybrid IT approach solves many challenges for companies,” he says.
 “It lets them assemble a truly custom infrastructure, service, and delivery model for their business that can be changed at any time to meet changing market and business conditions.

 “The managed hybrid IT model can include any number of outsourced IT services operating alongside existing internal systems,” says Mills.
 “It reduces IT obsolescence risks, and can create a powerful and highly responsive infrastructure capability mix for a business.”

 However, as companies begin their managed hybrid IT journey, Mills says they should start by first establishing their core business strategies and goals.